Life As a Stock Clerk or Order Filler

 - Warehouse Stocker

-In 2016, there was an estimated number of 2,008,600 jobs for Stock Clerk or Order Filler in 2016 (in the United States).
+In 2016, there was an estimated number of 2,008,600 jobs in the United States for Stock Clerk or Order Filler.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Stock Clerk or Order Filler by 2026.
 There will be an estimated 269,200 positions for Stock Clerk or Order Filler per year.

 The states with the most job growth for Stock Clerk or Order Filler are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.